-SUMO WRESTLING Despite their size - there are no weight restrictions - sumo wrestlers (rikisbi) move quickly and with agility, and so matches are often short (10 seconds or so).
+SUMO WRESTLING Despite their size - there are no weight restrictions - sumo wrestlers (rikishi) move quickly and with agility, and so matches are often short (10 seconds or so).
 The loser is the first to touch the ground with any part of his body, except the soles of his feet, or to step out of, or be pushed from, the ring.
 The referee (gyoji) declares the winner.

+The wrestlers' hair is oiled and fastened into a topknot (mase).
 Banners announce a sumo tournament - bere at the National Sumo Stadium in Tokyo (see p102).
 Each tournament lasts 15 days.
-The lowerranking wrestlers fight early in the day, while bigher-ranking ones appear from midafternoon onward.
-The wrestlers' hair is oiled and fastened into a topknot (mage).
-Only 48 winning techniques are commonly used, but many more have been identified.
+The lower-ranking wrestlers fight early in the day, while higher-ranking ones appear from midafernoon onward Only 48 winning techniques are commonly used, but many more have been identified.

-A loincloth (mawasbi) is worn for bouts, along with a thin belt (sagari) hung with threads similar to those seen at Shinto shrines.
+A loincloth (mawashi) is worn for bouts, along with a thin belt (sagari) hung with threads similar to those seen at Shinto shrines.

 The ring stands under a suspended roof resembling that of a Shinto shrine.
-A differentcolored tassel bangs from each corner of the roof, representing the four seasons.
+A different-colored tassel hangs from each corner of the roof, representing the four seasons.
 MARTIAL ARTS Originally developed as arts of war by the samurai, the martial arts have evolved into forms of austere discipline (shugyo) aimed at spiritual improvement; some are also competitive sports.
 The modern forms of kendo and kyudo trace their origins to methods practiced in Japanese antiquity.

 Kendo means the "way of the sword."
 Originating from samurai fencing, kendo now uses bamboo swords.
 Contestants wear extensive padding and protection.
 In a match, points are gained for bitting the bead, torso, forearm, or throat.
-Kyudo, or the "way of the bow," has close associations with Zen Buddhism.
-Although accuracy in hitting a target is important, the emphasis is also on concentration of mind and body.
+Kyudo, or the "way of the bow," bas close associations with Zen Buddbism.
+Although accuracy in bitting a target is important, the emphasis is also on concentration of mind and body.

 Judo developed from jujitsu.

+A system of self-defense, it is

+well established as a sport

+in which throwing and

+grappling techniques

+are used to subdue

+an opponent.

-A system of self-defense, it is well established as a sport in which throwing and grappling techniques are used to subdue an opponent.
-Karate ("empty band") reached Japan in 1922 from Okinawa.
-A form of self-defense as well as spiritual and physical training, it bas become a sport, consisting of explosive yet controlled kicks, punches, or strikes, and blocking moves.
+Karate ("empty hand") reached Japan in 1922 from Okinawa.
+A form of self-defense as well as spiritual and physical training, it has become a sport, consisting of explosive yet controlled kicks, punches, or strikes, and blocking moves.

-Aikido - the "way of barmonious spirit" - uses an opponent's strength and speed against them.
+Aikido - the "way of harmonious spirit" - uses an opponent's strength and speed against them.
 Training unites spiritual awareness and physical flexibility.
 Japanese Traditional Theater Four major types of traditional theater are still performed regularly in Japan: Noh, Kyogen, Kabuki, and Bunraku (see p108 and p184).
 Originating in Shinto rites, Noh was first performed by Kan'ami Kiyotsugu (1333-84) and developed by his son Zeami.
 Adopted by the daimyo (feudal lords), Noh became more ritualistic and ceremonial.
 Gradually its farcical elements were confined to a separate form, Kyogen.
 By the 17th century, people wanted a more comprehensible and entertaining form of drama, and Kabuki evolved from Noh, starting in Kyoto.
 A form of puppet theater, Bunraku, like Kabuki, was aimed at the general populace.

-A Noh play is being performed for the imperial household in this 1863 woodblock print by Taiso Yoshitoshi.
-The backdrop is a single pine tree, epitomizing the simplicity of Noh staging.
-Noh actors may be men or women but the majority are men.
+A Noh play is being performed for the imperial household in this 1863 woodblock print by Taiso Yoshitoshi Noh actors may be men or women but the majority are men.

 NOH An austere, restrained, and powerful theatrical form, Noh is performed on a bare, three-sided cypress-wood stage roofed like a shrine, with an entrance ramp to one side.
 One or two masked characters appear at a time.
-Their slow, choreo-graphed actions (kata) are performed to music.
+Their slow, choreographed actions (kata) are performed to music.
+Musicians playing traditional drums and flutes sit at the back of the stage and accompany the actors.
+A chorus of six to eight people sit to one side and comment on the action.